iamsmblc/LibraryApp.API/README.txt

 ## Usage

-Upon running the application, you can use API endpoints to interact with the library resources.
-Refer to the API documentation for detailed information on available endpoints and their usage.
+After downloading the required dependencies and libraries in this application, you can run the application.